joblyapp/team-liquidados/front/README.md

 ## NOW

-# Created the STATS VISUAL
+* Create the STATS VISUAL.
+DONE
+* Success message when sucribing a New Sale